 Many manufacturers and sellers of products are more concerned with profitability than they are with producing and selling safe products.
 As a result, defective products cause serious injury and death to thousands of innocent adults and children every year.
+We make sure these companies are held liable.

 With almost a century of combined legal experience, our product liability lawyers are highly skilled litigators who have the resources and the chutzpa necessary to stand up to deep-pocketed corporations in the courtroom.
 As a recognized leader in product liability litigation, firm founder John Lichtenstein has been chosen as President of the Virginia Trial Lawyers Association and is a Fellow of the American College of Trial Lawyers, as well as the International Academy of Trial Lawyers, strictly invitation-only organizations of the top one percent of trial lawyers in the United States and Canada.